- This event has passed.

 WANT SUM!
 It might be shite it may be magic: Mark Hampson

-26 September – 20 October Thursday – Sunday
+26 September – 20 October Thursday – Sunday 11:00 – 18:00 or by appointment

 Mark Hampson’s immersive installation is rammed with printed monsters of mutant masculinity, broken sounds, comic sculpture and animated film.